siegebell/vsc-prettify-symbols-mode/README.md

 ### Revealing symbols

 By default, "ugly" text will be revealed while contacted by a cursor.
-You may override this behavior by specifying `"prettifySymbolsMode.revealOn"`, or per-language by specifying `"revealOn"` within a language entry.
+You may override this behavior by specifying `"conceal.revealOn"`, or per-language by specifying `"revealOn"` within a language entry.
 Options are:
 * `"cursor"`: reveal while a cursor contacts the symbol (default);
 * `"cursor-inside"`: reveal while a cursor is *inside* the symbol;
 * `"active-line"`: reveal all symbols while on the same line as a cursor;